eramons/techblog/content/post/thinkpadw500.md

 ### 2.2.
 Connect

-Surfing the web I found the specifications with a pin diagram looking like this:
+Surfing the web I found the specifications with a beautiful pin diagram looking like this:

 ![MX25L3205D](/techblog/img/w500/MX25L3205D_edited.jpg)